KankakeeCommunityCollege/recover-newsroom/_drafts/spring-2022-funds-for-students.md

 There are several ways for students to save a lot (or get **FREE TUITION**) by attending Kankakee Community College.&nbsp;

-Details on the American Rescue Plan, One Workforce Grant and WIOA are here, and on the&nbsp;[attached flier](https://news.kcc.edu/uploads/pdf/Funds-Available-flier8-2-21.pdf).
+Details on the American Rescue Plan, One Workforce Grant, the Workforce Investment and Opportunity Act -- and more -- are here, and on the&nbsp;[attached flier](https://news.kcc.edu/uploads/pdf/Funds-Available-flier8-2-21.pdf).

 **American Rescue Plan**